Hadlay-Zhang/hadlay-zhang.github.io/_pages/about.md

 My research interests focus on developing more capable and reliable AI systems through two main directions:

-a) **Multi-modal AI**, especially in the context of human-like perception and reasoning ability, and its application in the domains like Visual Question Answering and Image Captioning.
+a) **Multi-modal AI**, especially in the context of human-like perception and reasoning ability in different modalities (vision, language, audio and so on), and its application in the domains like (Medical) Visual Question Answering, and Image Captioning.

 b) **LLM-based Agents**, specifically multi-agent systems with dynamic communication protocols and task decomposition mechanisms that can collaborate and coordinate to solve complex real-world problems.